How to Become a Notary in North Dakota

-How do I update my address with the North Dakota Secretary of State?
+How do I update my address for my North Dakota notary commission?

 State law requires that each notary public notify the Secretary of State in writing within sixty days of any change of address.
 To satisfy this statutory requirement, a notary must submit the Notary Change of Address (SFN 50445) form to the Secretary of State.
 If a notary public moves outside of North Dakota to a county that borders North Dakota that extends reciprocity to North Dakota notaries, the notary must submit a Notary Change of Address form to the Secretary of State.
 No fee is required for an address change.
 To download SFN 50445 form, go to: https://sos.nd.gov/notaries-public/notaries-public-forms-and-fees.